-The Revised Capital Framework, as described below, requires new disclosures based on the third pillar of Basel III (Pillar 3).
+The Revised Capital Framework, as described below, requires disclosures based on the third pillar of Basel III (Pillar 3).
 The purpose of Pillar 3 disclosures is to provide information on banking institutions' risk management practices and regulatory capital ratios.
-This document is designed to satisfy these requirements and should be read in conjunction with our most recent Quarterly Report on Form 10-Q and most recent Annual Report on Form 10-K. References to our "Quarterly Report on Form 10-Q" are to our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2015 and references to our "2014 Form 10-K" are to our Annual Report on Form 10-K for the year ended December 31, 2014.
-All references to March 2015 and December 2014 refer to the periods ended, or the dates March 31, 2015 and December 31, 2014, respectively, as the context requires.
+This document is designed to satisfy these requirements and should be read in conjunction with our most recent Annual Report on Form 10-K. References to our "2015 Form 10-K" are to our Annual Report on Form 10-K for the year ended December 31, 2015 and references to our "2014 Form 10-K" are to our Annual Report on Form 10-K for the year ended December 31, 2014.
+All references to December 2015 and December 2014 refer to the periods ended, or the dates, as the context requires, December 31, 2015 and December 31, 2014, respectively.